-- This recipe works well with gluten free and regular flour.
-For regular flour use 1 cup unbleached all purpose flour and 1 cup whole wheat flour.
-For gluten free option I used Bob’s red mill gluten all purpose flour.
+- This recipe works well with gluten-free and regular flour.
+For regular flour use 1 cup unbleached all-purpose flour and 1 cup whole wheat flour.
+For a gluten-free option, I used Bob's red mill gluten all-purpose flour.

 - You can use pecans instead of walnuts.
 And if you don't like nuts or are allergic, you can just leave them out.